-Impact of Conflict: Conversations About Cinema is a new UK wide project that opens up debates and discussion through film, beginning with the theme of conflict and the issues it raises.
-Together we are presenting a season of films looking at the modern battlegrounds of democracy and freedom, including the ongoing impact of World War I.
+Impact of Conflict: Conversations About Cinema was a new UK wide project that opened up debates and discussion through film, beginning with the theme of conflict and the issues it raises.
+Together we presented a season of films looking at the modern battlegrounds of democracy and freedom, including the ongoing impact of World War I.

-The Watershed (Bristol), Chapter (Cardiff) and QFT (Belfast) led the project across the three venues in three Film Hub regions; Wales, Northern Ireland and the South West & West Midlands.
-The project has launched a new dedicated website which shares responses to the programme through blogs, videos, recordings, interviews and live twitter feeds.
-By tweeting #convocinema, audience members can immediately join in with the conversation through social media, and audience members can fill in ‘post it’ notes about their reactions to the films on notice boards in the venues.
+Watershed (Bristol), Chapter (Cardiff) and QFT (Belfast) led the project across the three venues in three Film Hub regions; Wales, Northern Ireland and the South West & West Midlands.
+The project launched a new dedicated website which shared responses to the programme through blogs, videos, recordings, interviews and live twitter feeds.
+By tweeting #convocinema, audience members couldimmediately join in with the conversation through social media, and audience members could fill in ‘post it’ notes about their reactions to the films on notice boards in the venues.

 As part of this season Chapter held a Q&A with John Boorman, hosted by Tom Betts, in which he talked about conflict and his new film Queen and Country;

 Strictly Necessary Cookies

 Strictly Necessary Cookie should be enabled at all times so that we can save your preferences for cookie settings.

 If you disable this cookie, we will not be able to save your preferences.
 This means that every time you visit this website you will need to enable or disable cookies again.